-2. Was the learning experience appropriate to the course level or context in which the time.
+2. Was the learning experience appropriate to the course level or context in which the competition was undertaken?

 - Yes.
-The students, who took a course in airport earlier, did this project in their own were very challenging and they were able overcome that through hard work and then added to that the innovative work of a moving load to show the reflective crack behavior under continuously moving load.
+The students, who took a course in airport earlier, did this project in their own time.

 3. What challenges did the students face and overcome?